Rupak2pk/weather_info/README.md

 # Changelog

-none
+Ver 2.0:
+  Code was greatly changed to use a brand new api that could get also gather historical weather data along with irradation and raditation.

 # Future Updates

-*Allow for option to use historical weather data
+*Allow for option to use historical weather data - DONE

-*More weather values to be used
+*More weather values to be used - Eh....